netizenorg/netnet.studio/docs/contributors/widgets.md

 The difference between `WIDGETS['my-custom-widget'].open()` and `WIDGETS.open('my-custom-widget')`, is that the latter checks to see if the widget has been loaded first and if not loads it for you, and then instantiates it before opening it.

 The reason the widget system also instantiates it automatically is because the default assumption is that there is only ever meant to be a single instance of your custom widget.
-That said, if you're trying to create a new type of widget, which is meant to be instantiated multiple times you can let the widget system know that you don't want it auto-instantiated by including the following getter in your custom widget:
+That said, if you're trying to create a new type of widget that's meant to be instantiated multiple times, you can let the widget system know that you don't want it auto-instantiated by including the following getter in your custom widget:

 ```
 static get skipAutoInstantiation () { return true }
 ```

-## <a id="code-gen"></a> Creating a Code Generator Widget
+## <a id="code-gen"></a> Creating a Code Generator Widget (Custom)

 The widget system provides some extra methods intended to make the creation of code generator widgets a little easier.
 A code generator widget is a custom widget designed for generating snippets of code to be injected into netnet's editor with the help of a GUI.
 A good example would be the [ColorWidget.js]()